jDomantas/muncher/programs/examples/intro/readme.md

 1. Call syntax must begin with either a `.`, `(`, or a `[`.
 2. Parentheses and curly braces must be balanced (in fact they must be balanced in the whole source file).
-3. Method dispatch must be parsable without lookahead (we'll see more about that in a bit).
+3. A single object's method dispatch must be decidable without lookahead (we'll see more about that in a bit).

 However, just matching plain tokens if no interest - we also want to be able to pass arguments to methods.
 To achieve that we can use "munchers" in method